canonical/kafka-operator/docs/how-to/create-mtls-client-credentials.md

 ## Create mTLS client credentials

 Each Apache Kafka mTLS client needs its own TLS certificate, which should be trusted by the charmed Apache Kafka application.
-In a typical production environment, certificates are issued either by the organization's PKI infrastructure, or trusted Certificate Authorities (CAs).
+In a typical production environment, certificates are issued either by the organisation's PKI infrastructure, or trusted Certificate Authorities (CAs).
 For the sake of this guide, we will generate self-signed certificates.

 To generate a self-signed certificate in one prompt, use the following command: